 The FIMA Friends have a special connection with the ship, as HMS "Endurance" was commissioned into the Royal Navy in 1967 in a ceremony involving current committee member Alexandra "Zaz" Shackleton.
 The ship was named after the original "Endurance", which carried Zaz's grandfather to the Antarctic in 1914.

-Equipped with helicopters and light weapons and usually carrying a detachment of Royal Marines, HMS "Endurance" was the Falklands guard ship and the Navy's Antarctic patrol ship from 1967 to 1991.
+Equipped with helicopters and light weapons and usually carrying a detachment of Royal Marines, HMS "Endurance", which was often affectionately known as "The Red Plum", was the Falklands guard ship and the Navy's Antarctic patrol ship from 1967 to 1991.
 There were plans to decommission the ship following a defence review in 1981, a move widely believed to have contributed to the Argentine Government's belief that British commitment to the Falklands was weakening.
 However the 1982 war broke out before "Endurance" could be withdrawn and she subsequently played an important role in the conflict.
 She went on to serve in the area for a further nine years.

 This discovery is a major breakthrough in the quest to locate all of the ships that comprised the German squadron lost during the battle.
 The search began on the centenary of the Battle in December 2014 but was initially unsuccessful.
 Five years later, the mission was resumed using state of the art subsea search equipment.